Darshan-302/Twitter-Sentimental-Analysis/README.md

 Words are being "reverted" to their "base" form through this process.
 The image below is straightforward.
 A simple illustration is shown below.

+## Word Cloud Generation

+With the help of the POS-tag (Parts of Speech tagging) module in the NLTK library, I was able to compile a list of the most often used terms to represent 2020.
+One can create a Word Cloud based on word frequency and overlay these words on any image by using the WordCloud library.
+In this instance, I displayed the image using Matplotlib with the Twitter logo.
+The Word Cloud displays the more frequent terms in larger text sizes, while the less frequent words are displayed in smaller letter sizes.

+## Visulizing Most Common Words

+The Plot below was genrated using Plotly Library for Python.

+## Sentiment Analysis

+My choice for this analysis was TextBlob.
+By assigning a Subjectivity and Polarity score to each tweet, Text Blob evaluates each statement.
+One can identify which tweets were positive, negative, or neutral based on the Polarity scores.
+A Polarity score of 0 indicates a negative, neutral, or > 0 indicates a positive.
+I returned the appropriate Sentiment Category by applying the "apply" method to the "Polarity" column in my data frame.
+Below is a breakdown of the sentiment categories.
+On the Tableau dashboard, you can also check the distribution of sentiment categories by continent and nation.